surbhi-co/ML_model_deployment/README.md

 ## visitor type : *category of user type, such as returning or new user.*
 ## Weekend : *a Boolean value indicating whether the date of the visit is weekend*
 ## Month : *month of the year for the session.*
+## Revenue :*Boolean representing whether purchase happened or not*

 ## NOTE:
 Some columns have been dropped due to the lack of information on the value they hold such as traffic type, browser, region, operating system do not specify what exactly the integers signify.